How to Cure Jumping Up

 Does your dog jump up on you when you come home?
 Does he do the same thing when friends visit?
 Have you been telling him “Down!” or “Off!” with little or no results?

-It might be helpful to know that when military dogs, detection dogs, and police dogs are trained, they're rewarded for obeying by being invited to jump up on their handler!
+It might be helpful to know that when military dogs, detection dogs, and police dogs are trained, they’re almost always rewarded for obeying commands by being invited to jump up on their handler!

-Once you've gotten the dog to jump up on command, and the dog has taken the treat or toy from your hand, twist sideways while saying, “Okay, off!” in an inviting tone of voice.
+It might not seem like a good idea, but when first teaching your dog any new behavior it’s actually a good idea to give the command after the dog has already obeyed it, not before.
+I know it sounds backwards, but it actually works much better during the initial learning stages.
+For dogs who show a reluctance to jump up, try doing the exercise while you’re sitting down.
+Do that for a few days, then transition to teaching the dog to jump up while you’re in a standing position.
+Once you've gotten the dog to jump up on command, and the dog has taken the treat or toy from your hand, then you twist sideways while saying, “Okay, off!” in an inviting tone of voice.
 With most dogs you’ll only need to do this for a few days and he’ll have learned to jump up and get down on command—no more need for treats or toys.

-With really hard cases it’s okay to put the leash on your dog, let it fall to the floor, stand on it with just a little slack so that your dog self-corrects when he tries to jump up.
-When he does, give him lots and lots of praise and throw a ball for him to chase of play tug with him.
+With really hard cases—where the dog is always a bit out of control—you may have to put the leash on him, let it fall to the floor, then stand on it with just a little slack so that he self-corrects when he tries to jump up.
+When he realizes that the rules have changed, make sure to give him lots and lots of praise and throw a ball for him to chase and then play tug with him.

 "Life Is an Adventure—Where Will Your Dog Take You?"